 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

 Large accelerated filer o

 Accelerated filer o

-Non-accelerated filer x
+Non-accelerated filer x (Do not check if a smaller reporting company)

 Smaller Reporting Company o